dotlang/language/README.md

 - `^process(myCircle,$_,$_)(10, 20)` ~ `process(myCircle, 10, 20)`
 - You can use `^` to get a pointer to a specific function.
 For example inside `process(Circle)` you need to call `process(Shape)` but don't want to cast the data: `var fp: func(Shape) = ^process`.
 Then call `fp`.

-## auto
+## Implicit parameters
 When writing a generic function, you may have expectations regarding behavior of the type `T`.
-These expectations can be defined in a tuple (called prototype tuple) as some function pointers, and reference the protocol as an argument marked with `auto` keyword.
+These expectations can be defined in a tuple (called prototype tuple) as some function pointers, and reference the protocol as an argument marked with `!`.
 The value for this argument is optional and if it's not provided, compiler will deduce functions based on name and type of the fields in that tuple.
 The members of tuple can have default values (e.g. one function calls another function).
+If parameter name starts with `!`, it is implicit.
 ```
 ;Also we can initialize tuple members, we have embedding
 ;Note that if T is a sum type, each function here can be multiple implemented functions